certainty/braces/README.md

 * I'm not sure the location tracking works all the time

-### Questions
+## Questions
 * let/let*/letrec currently expand to the corresponding lambda expressions.
 Should it not do that and instead I handle those as special cases in the VM.
 Would that yield benefits other than being easier to trace and potentially better error reporting?

-### Optimisations
+## Optimisations
-Once I have the language in a place where it's correct, I can look at more optmisations.
+Once I have the language in a place where it's correct, I can look at more optimizations.
 I'm still learning rust and some things I simply didn't know when I started.

 - [ ] make use of COW or even SUPERCOW for values